 Read the YWL blog for more details on the surveys

-To supplement the evidence gathered in the surveys, they are also carrying out phone interviews and online focus groups to gain additional insight.
+To supplement the evidence gathered in the surveys, they also carried out phone interviews and online focus groups to gain additional insight.

-It is intended that they will present their findings in August and a report with recommendations will be published at the end of September.
+It is intended that they will publish a report with recommendations to the Scottish Government at the end of September.
 Watch this space!